figinii/SPMV-CUDA-GPU101/README.md

-## Introduction
+## GPU101 PiA Project
 <p align="justify">
-This repository contains all the programs that you have to use as a starting point for the GPU-101 Projects.
+This repository contains my implementation of an algorithm that speeds up the calculation of a Sparse Matrix-Vector Multiplication through parallelizing the process.
+It is implemented using C CUDA.
 </p>

 ## Usage

-### Compilation

-You only need GCC to compile the various programs, which you should already have installed if you did already setup your maching for CUDA.
+You only need NVCC to compile the source the various programs, which you should already have installed if you did already setup your maching for CUDA.
 To compile all the examples simply type
 ```
 make